 Don't let the bubble-headed blonde act you remember from "Rowan & Martin's Laugh-In" fool you.
-Goldie Hawn is another card-carrying member of Mensa.
+Goldie Hawn is a card-carrying member of Mensa.

 Cindy Crawford — IQ: 154

 She was a top supermodel of the '80s and '90s, but Cindy Crawford is hardly superficial.
-With an IQ of 154, she was the valedictorian of her high school class and briefly studied chemical engineering at Northwestern before opting for a full-time modeling career.
-Still stunning at 51, Crawford last year became a spokesman for the Italian beverage company Acqua Minerale San Benedetto.
+She was the valedictorian of her high school class and briefly studied chemical engineering at Northwestern before opting for a full-time modeling career.
+Still stunning at 52, Crawford appeared on the Versace runway in 2017 and is currently a spokesperson for Italy's Acqua Minerale San Benedetto.

 Reggie Jackson — IQ: 160